unisonweb/website/src/compare-lang/unison-for-python-devs.md

   else a / b
 ```

-In Unison, we use special functions called __ability handlers__ to manage effects.
+We use special functions called __ability handlers__ to manage effects.
 Here, we use the `catch` function to turn the potential exception into the `Either` data type.

 ```unison
 catchSafeDivide : Nat -> Nat -> Either Failure Nat